vanyossi/artscript/tkdnd/README.txt

+tkDND necessary libraries are contained in this folder for linux.
+If for some reason does not work you can attempt to download and install using the following instructions:

-To activate drag and drop
+To activate drag and drop.

 Go to tkDND homepage
 http://sourceforge.net/projects/tkdnd/